Scott3142/SMaSH-IT-Training.github.io/_pages/about.md

   - header: Thoughts on Science
     text: |
-      <p>We believe that the common subject divides are counter-productive, and we endeavour to demonstrate the applicability of computing and mathematics to all science subjects.
+      <p>We believe that the common subject divides are counter-productive, and endeavour to demonstrate the applicability of computing and mathematics to all science subjects.

       <br/><br/>